hans-thomas/package-starter/README.md

 It's a predefined laravel package scaffold with below features:

-- easy-to-use
+- Predefined common package files
-- customizable
+- Customizable
-- dockerized
+- Dockerized
-- phpunit support
+- Phpunit support
+- Xdebug
+- GitHub action

-Click on <span style="color:white;background-color:#248637;padding:5px 16px;border-radius:6px">Use this template</span>
-and create your repository. then, create something amazing🔥
+Click on `Use this template` and then, create something amazing🔥